cloud-alchemist/Sap-Deployment-manager-templates/README.md

 Resources:
 	Network template - Creates a network
-	Firewall template - Opens firewall ports specified to the network Vm template and Compute engine template -  Creatws the cluster instances
+	Firewall template - Opens firewall ports specified to the network Vm template and Compute engine template -  Creates the cluster instances